saturnoluis/challenge_posts-and-comments/README.md

 * __create-react-app__ - _Boilerplate._
 * __react-router-dom__ - _There's a route for the single post view._
 * __react-redux__ - _State management._
-* Styles are done using vanilla CSS with lightly following the BEM naming convention.
+* Styles are done using vanilla CSS ~~slightly~~ following the BEM naming convention.

 ## API endpoints and resources used